 This paper examines the predictive power of shifts in monetary policy, as measured by changes in the real federal funds rate, for output, inflation, and survey expectations of these variables.
-We find that policy shifts have larger effects on actual output than on expected output, suggesting that agents underestimate the effects of policy on aggregate demand.
-Our results help to explain the real effects of monetary policy, and they provide negative evidence on the rationality of expectations.
+We find that policy shifts have larger effects on actual output than on expected output; thus policy predicts errors in output expectations, a violation of rational expectations.
+Policy shifts do not predict errors in inflation expectations.
+We explain these results with a model in which agents systematically underestimate the effects of policy on aggregate demand.
+This model helps to explain the real effects of policy.